brainer3220/law/README.md

 Notes
 -----
-- Search now uses Postgres.
-If ParadeDB `pg_search` is enabled, queries use BM25 with snippets; otherwise, it falls back to PostgreSQL FTS.
+- Search prefers Postgres BM25.
+When unavailable, it falls back to DuckDB full-text search over the LBOX dataset (downloaded on demand) and finally to naive file scanning.
 - When introducing additional libraries later, check usage via Context7 per project guidance.
  - The `ask` command uses LangGraph with an LLM-driven controller that iteratively decides to search (keyword-only) or finish with a grounded answer.
 No vector embeddings are used.